-The Mukilteo School District acknowledges that we are gathered on Indigenous Lands, the traditional territory of the Coast Salish People, specifically the Tulalip Tribes, successors in interest to the Snohomish, Snoqualmie, Skykomish, and other allied bands signatory to the 1855 Treaty to Point Elliott.
-The district serves a diverse population of about 15,000 students who live near the Puget Sound about 15 miles north of Seattle, Washington.
-Our mission is to help prepare our community's children to be successful, contributing members of the community.
+The Mukilteo School District acknowledges that we gather on the ancestral homelands of the Coast Salish Peoples, who have lived in the Salish Sea basin since time immemorial.
+We respect this place and honor the sacred spiritual connection to the land, water, and its people, past, present, and future.
+The district serves a diverse population of about 15,000 students who live near the Puget Sound about 15 miles north of Seattle.
+Dedicated staff help prepare our community's children to be successful, contributing members of the community.
 Our students learn in an environment that is positive, caring, and focused on their highest academic potential.
-And, it's working.
-Mukilteo students consistently score well in annual achievement tests and win academic honors.
-Many people have moved to the area because of the first-rate Mukilteo school system.

 The Mukilteo Education Association approved the tentative agreement for elementary school on Feb.
 10. With the agreement in place, we can now expand in-person learning to full elementary grade levels.
 We will begin with grades K-2, one grade at a time.
 We will confirm each grade level’s return date at least two weeks prior to their start.
 Click on the headline for a timeline.

 The in-district transfer request process will be online due to COVID-19 restrictions.
 Beginning Jan.
 4, at 8 a.m., families seeking a school transfer within the school district for the 2021-22 school year, should complete the online request form on the district website on the Students and Families tab under Forms.
 Click on the headline for more information.